Technorati: History

 network added a reported 12 billion monthly impression growth to the Technorati Media Network.

-In April 2009, Blogcritics underwent a complete site redesign and switched content management systems.

-In 2009, Technorati decided to stop indexing blogs and sites in languages other than English in order to focus only on the English-language blogosphere.
+In 2009, Blogcritics underwent a complete site redesign and switched content management systems.
+That same year, Technorati decided to stop indexing blogs and sites in languages other than English in order to focus only on the English-language blogosphere.
 As a result, thousands of sites in various languages were no longer rated by the Technorati service.

 In 2014, Technorati stopped indexing blogs altogether, refocusing its efforts on its advertising business.

 In 2016, Synacor acquired Technorati for $3 million.